 Internationally recognised evidence by specialist climate change bodies concur that international climate change targets cannot be achieved without CCS.

 IEA findings maintain that to reach Paris climate targets of 2 degrees by 2060, 14 per cent of cumulative emission reductions must derive from CCS.
 In a Beyond 2 Degrees Scenario (B2DS), this rises to 32 per cent.
-Additional modelling in the IEA’s Sustainable Development Scenario finds that nine per cent of cumulative CO2 emissions reductions must derive from CCS.
+Additional modelling in the IEA’s Sustainable Development Scenario finds that seven per cent of cumulative CO2 emissions reductions must derive from CCS by 2040.

 Despite this proof, for the need of CCS, there are not nearly enough facilities coming onstream.
 To reach the new Sustainable Development Scenario, more than 1000 facilities need to be operating by 2040 (based on a facility with capture capacity of 1.5 Mtpa).

-2. CCS is the only clean technology capable of decarbonising major industry (steel, cement, fertiliser, pulp and paper, petrochemicals, natural gas processing, oil refining)
+CCS is the only clean technology capable of deeply decarbonising major industry (steel, cement, fertiliser, pulp and paper, petrochemicals, natural gas processing, oil refining)